KatamariJr/gorm.io/pages/docs/data_types.md

 #### Value based on Context

-If you want to create or update a value depends on current context, you can also implements the `GormValuerInterface` interface, for example:
+If you want to create or update a value depends on current context, you can also implement the `GormValuerInterface` interface, for example:

 ```go
 type EncryptedString struct {